awsdocs/elb-application-load-balancers-user-guide/doc_source/target-group-register-targets.md

 ## Register or Deregister Targets<a name="register-deregister-targets"></a>

 The target type of your target group determines how you register targets with that target group\.
+For more information, see [Target Type](load-balancer-target-groups.md#target-type)\.

 **Topics**
 + [Register or Deregister Targets by Instance ID](#register-instances)